zextras/carbonio-ansible-ssinstall/README.md

 ############ These Roles are not supported in Single-Server scenario ###########
 ############ They are required for the proper Ansible installation #############

+[dbsConnectorServers]
+#Only for HA infrastructure from 24.12.0.
+Don't fill it out

 [replicaDirectoryServers]